William Carey University College of Osteopathic Medicine - WCUCOM

 WCUCOM is excited to offer a Rural Health Track in partnership with the Mississippi Rural Health Association (MRHA) and designated rural hospitals, clinics, and GME programs affiliated with the medical school to educate students regarding health challenges faced by medically underserved populations in rural areas.
 The Rural Health Track provides motivated students with a distinctive opportunity to increase their knowledge and skills in the areas of cultural competency, chronic disease, and rural healthcare systems.
 Under the supervision of designated rural health mentors, students will be given the opportunity to apply their knowledge in a rural clinical setting, where they will experience both the difficulty and reward of caring for individuals in medically underserved areas.

 The Rural Health Track will require a four-year commitment from students in good academic and professional standing.
 The program will engage students in a longitudinal curriculum designed to provide them with a strong knowledge of the fundamentals of rural healthcare.
 Rural Health Track students will obtain the Mississippi Rural Health Student Fellow (MRHSF) credential established by the MRHA, while simultaneously completing all requirements for the Doctor of Osteopathic Medicine (DO) degree.
-For more information, please contact Dr. Melissa Stephens by email mstephens@wmcarey.edu.
+For more information, please contact Dr. Kerry Scott by email kscott@wmcarey.edu.

 Premedical Coursework